alexandra-simeonova/drafts/luigi-tutorials/tutorial23.md

 3. > ? :question: - npm eject - there is a problem here unless you set up a GitHub repository.
 React asks you to commit files to Git.
     - How is this avoided in our [create React app script](https://github.com/SAP/luigi/blob/master/scripts/setup/react.sh)?
     - https://stackoverflow.com/questions/65008696/how-to-create-react-app-without-git-skipping-git
-    - I tried `npx create-react-app react-core-mf --skip-git && cd react-core-mf` - it didn't work
+    - I tried `npx create-react-app react-core-mf --skip-git` and `rm -rf .git` - it didn't work
     - Should the user be instructed to create a new github repo just for this example?
 Is there an easier way?

 4. - dependencies - are they outdated? - e.g. `copy-webpack-plugin@5`